On this page you will find definitions of common knitting terms used in knitting patterns.

 Dropped Stitch

 A stitch that has slipped off the end of a needle accidentally and has not been worked for several rows.
-If a dropped stitch is no picked up (can be done using a crochet hook) the knitting will eventually unravel.
+If a dropped stitch is not picked up or tied off in some way (can be done using a crochet hook) the knitting will eventually unravel.

 Eyelet

-A small decorative hole, most commonly used when knitting lace or for buttonholes on baby clothing.
+A small decorative hole, most commonly used when knitting lace or for buttonholes on baby clothing, but also used in decorative cables and rib stitch patterns.

 Fair Isle Knitting